Last updated on May 21st, 2022

 Support from me

 I am in Glasgow myself and I offer online workshops.
-Unlike the BEAT offerings, there's a cost involved as what you pay me helps me continue this work.
+Unlike the BEAT offerings, there's a cost involved (it can be small) as what you pay me helps me continue this work.

 North East Eating Disorders Group ( Scotland) : www.needs-scotland.org 'Based in Aberdeen and in Dundee, NEEDS Scotland aims to offer information about eating disorders, support and encouragement in a safe, caring and confidential environment, to anyone affected by an eating disorder – sufferers, families and other carers.
 We aim to help ease the isolation many sufferers and carers feel.
 We hope that people attending meetings will no longer feel isolated with problems, meet others experiencing similar problems, have opportunities to borrow books and other useful resources as well as meet interesting speakers, and to be listened to with compassion and without judgement.
 Raising awareness of the problems caused by eating disorders for sufferers and their families is also part of NEEDS Scotland activities.'

 In Dundee, NEEDS has an offshoot group called 'Bridging the Gap' that supports parents/carers.

 Managed Clinical Network for Eating Disorders (North Scotland) : www.eatingdisorder.nhsgrampian.org for Tayside, Grampian, Highland (including Argyll & Bute), Orkney, Shetland and the Western Isles.
 Information for Patients and Carers, Health Care Professionals and the Managed Clinical Network (MCN) group.

 Fife: Supported – The Community Eating Disorder Charity